AskyTUD/multilinear-algebra/README.md

-# multilinear-algebra
+# Multilinear Algebra
 This package provides methods for addition, multiplication, representation, etc., of multilinear objects.
+Several examples illustrating the functionality are available in a [Jupyter file](jupyter-notebook/example_MLA.ipynb).